 - 5. Using "CITY WATER" inlet or low point drain, blow out plumbing lines (40 PSI max) with handles still at 45 degree angle as shown.
 This will ensure any trapped water in plumbing harness is removed. - 6.
-Close low point drain & hot water heater drain.
+Close drains on hot water tank & low point drains.

-7. Turn handles to "WINTERIZE" position.

-BLACK diverter handle should be facing right as shown.

-BLUE diverter handle should be facing left as shown.

-WHITE diverter handle should be facing down as shown.

-RED diverter handle should be facing left as shown.

-GREEN diverter handle should be facing up as shown.

-8. Connect a short section of garden hose to inlet labeled "CITY WATER CONNECTION."
+- 7. Turn handles to "WINTERIZE" position as shown. - BLUE diverter handle should be facing left. - WHITE diverter handle should be facing right. - GREEN diverter handle should be facing left. - 8.
+Connect a short section of garden hose to inlet labeled "CITY WATER."

+Winterizing Plumbing Lines and Fixtures "WINTERIZE"

-9. Place other end of garden hose in container holding approved winterizing solution.
+Place other end of garden hose in container holding approved winterizing solution.

-Note: A short or cut off section of garden hose Should help the pump to prime easier.
+NOTE: A short or cut off section of garden hose should help the pump to prime easier.

-- 11. Pump should be running and winterizing solution should begin to flow through pump into plumbing lines and fixtures.
-(The pump will run when a plumbing fixture is open.) - 12.
-Open one plumbing fixture, keeping it open until winterizing solution appears, then close. - 13.
-Follow above procedure until all inside and outside plumbing fixtures have been winterized.
+11. Pump should be running and winterizing solution should begin to flow through pump into plumbing lines and fixtures.

+NOTE: The pump will run when a plumbing fixture is open.

+- 12. Open one plumbing fixture, keeping it open until winterization solution appears, then close. - 13.
+Follow above procedure until all inside & outside plumbing fixtures have been winterized hot & cold sides of plumbing fixtures.